 The one exception is if that salary manager spent the shift performing similar duties that a tipped, hourly employee performed.
 Some bar managers generate tips and put them into the tip pool, though.
 Then it’s acceptable for them to take a comparable amount out of the tip pool at the end of the shift.

 And That’s the Average Bar Manager Salary

 45K is a pretty good salary for a bar manager.
 And all that kitchen slang they pick up is a nice side benefit.
 If you’re ready to accept that job offer, then you’ll need to get acquainted with all the duties and responsibilities of a bar manager.
 You need to lead and train staff, not to mention hire them.
 Just make sure you know the answer to "how old do you have to be to serve alcohol?"

 One of those—and we here at BinWise think the most important one—is bar inventory management.

-Using bar inventory management software like BinWise Pro will make one of your most important responsibilities quick and intuitive.
+Using bar inventory software like BinWise Pro will make one of your most important responsibilities quick and intuitive.
 It turns all your manual counting into fast, effortless scanning.
 And it generates every report you’ll need based on those inventory numbers to make profitable bar management decisions and update your restaurant chart of accounts.